JeniaOle13/cancer-biomarkers/README.md

 🔗 **Access the full study report:** [https://jeniaole13.github.io/cancer-biomarkers/](https://jeniaole13.github.io/cancer-biomarkers/)

 ## Overview
+This repository provides a reproducible bioinformatics pipeline for studying how gut microbial community properties relate to immunotherapy response in cancer.
+Instead of focusing on individual "good" or "bad" taxa, we examine broader ecological patterns — in particular, the Anna Karenina principle for microbiomes, which posits that responder-associated communities tend to be stable and resident-dominated, whereas non-responders show more variable, disrupted configurations.

-This repository provides a reproducible bioinformatics pipeline for identifying gut microbial biomarkers of immunotherapy response in cancer.
-We assembled 3,816 non‑redundant metagenome‑assembled genomes (MAGs) from 976 stool metagenomes and defined operational genomic units (OGUs) for integrated taxonomic and functional analysis.
-Analyzing 624 baseline samples from 11 studies, we show that microbial prevalence is a key predictor of response, derive a robust log‑ratio biomarker, and characterize the functional (CAZy, KEGG) and ecological (oral/food origin) features of response‑associated microbes.
-All code, data, and the complete supplementary information are provided for full reproducibility.
+We assembled 3,816 non‑redundant metagenome‑assembled genomes (MAGs) from 951 stool metagenomes and grouped them into operational genomic units (OGUs) for joint taxonomic and functional analysis.
+Applying this framework to 624 baseline samples from 11 multicancer cohorts, we show that the population prevalence of a taxon is positively associated with clinical benefit, independently of its abundance.
+From this signal we derive a robust log‑ratio biomarker and characterize the functional potential (CAZy families involved in carbohydrate and mucin degradation; amino acid biosynthesis pathways) and ecological origin (enrichment of oral and food‑derived microbes in non‑responders) of response‑associated taxa.
+All analysis code, data products, and supplementary information are provided to ensure full reproducibility and to allow others to test these findings on their own datasets.

-## Results
-Analysis of 3,816 metagenome-assembled genomes (MAGs), dereplicated into operational genomic units (OGUs), identified 350 microbial markers differentially associated with immunotherapy response: 149 enriched in responders (R) and 201 in non‑responders (NR).
-Fusicatenibacter saccharivorans emerged as a consistent pan‑cancer biomarker for positive response, whereas NR were characterized by enrichment of Proteobacteria and taxa of oral or food origin.
-Functionally, responder‑associated OGUs exhibited expanded CAZy repertoires, particularly glycoside hydrolases involved in complex carbohydrate and mucin degradation, supporting a metabolic niche adapted to the gut ecosystem.

 ## Repository Structure
 ```